 Don’t get me wrong, a GPS is an immensely powerful tool and worth having, but if you don’t have one, or cannot afford the model you want and don’t want to settle for cheap junk (a wise decision, grasshopper…) you can do just fine on your travels with brass and paper.

-It might not feel that way since our modern tools and technology are so good they are borderline real life cheat codes, but think about this: how did we ever get along before without it?
+It might not feel that way since our modern tools and technology are so good, but think about this: how did we ever get along before without it?

 We know our forefathers did- maps and compasses were the standard navigational aids for centuries before our first satellite every orbited earth.

 You can do that for more than just navigation.
 A prepper skilled and knowledgeable about the principles of thermoregulation will be able to construct a good shelter out of almost any kind of natural or man-made materials.